jokob-sk/NetAlertX/dockerfiles/README.md

 ## ℹ Usage

 Network
-   - You will have to probably run the container on the host network, e.g: `sudo docker run --rm --net=host jokobsk/pi.alert`
+   - You will have to run the container on the host network, e.g: `sudo docker run --rm --net=host jokobsk/pi.alert`

 Default Port
    - The app is accessible on the port `:20211`.